zaim-abbasi/APIRadar/backend/README.md

 ## Scan State Persistence

-The scanning service now automatically saves its progress to a file (`scan-state.json`) in the backend directory.
+The scanning service now automatically saves its progress to the database (`configurations` collection).
 This ensures that scanning progress is preserved even when the service is stopped with Ctrl+C or crashes.

 ### How It Works

 - **Automatic Saving**: The scan state is saved before each major operation (query processing, page requests, rate limit pauses)
-- **File Location**: `backend/scan-state.json`
+- **Database Storage**: `configurations` collection with key `scan_state`
 - **State Information**:
+  - `currentProviderIndex`: Which provider is being processed (0-2 for openai, google_gemini, anthropic)
   - `currentQueryIndex`: Which search query is being processed (0-49, etc.)
   - `currentPage`: Which page of results is being processed (1, 2, 3, etc.)
   - `lastProcessedTime`: Timestamp of last activity
-  - `savedAt`: When the state was last saved
+  - `providerStates`: Individual state for each provider
+  - `scanStatus`: Current status of the scan

 ### Benefits